xingwu1/azure-xplat-cli/Documentation/BatchDocumentation/samples/Helloworld/data-movement-appTemplate/readme.md

 With an application template, the processing steps required for the job are defined in a separate file - see `movement-template.json` - which is appropriately parameterized.
 The job itself references the template, supplies any required parameter values and specifies the pool on which the job is to run.

 ## Prerequisites
-You must have an Azure Batch account set up with a linked Azure Storage account.
+You will need an Azure Batch account with a linked Azure Storage account.
 See [Create an Azure Batch account using the Azure portal](https://docs.microsoft.com/azure/batch/batch-account-create-portal) for details.

 ## Upload files
-To upload a folder of files with numerically increasing names with `input` prefix (i.e. `input1.txt`, `input2.txt`, `input3.txt`, run command this command to upload files:
+To upload a folder of files run this command:
 ``` bash
 azure batch file upload <path> <group>
 ```